What is Nesting? — The Core Automation Technology for Print, Sticker & Cutting

 3. Hybrid Nesting — The Most Effective Approach in Practice

-Identical designs are grouped and placed in a fast rectangular grid, while remaining empty space is filled by the NFP algorithm.
+Identical designs are grouped and placed in a fast rectangular grid, while remaining empty space is filled by the true-shape NFP algorithm.

 This is exactly the approach Pressria Bridge uses.